tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you cast an arcane attack spell using this wand, you gain a +1 bonus to attack and damage with that spell if it targets Mental Defense.

 **Quirk:** Uses pedantically circumlocutious phraseology.

 ---

+#### Reckless Abandon

+_Recharge 16+:_ This wand turns any attack spell that targets a randomly determined number of targets into a reckless one.
+You may increase the number of targets by 1d3, but any allies engaged with any of the targets also take the damage from the spell.
+So, if you use this wand to cast breath of the white recklessly, the spell affects 1d2+1d3 targets, but any allies engaged with any of those targets also gets attacked.

+**Quirk:** Becomes extremely callous, especially where the lives of allies are concerned.

+---